+(1) An application for a catering or occasional permit shall be considered by the local committee, and the local committee may grant or refuse the application concerned.

+[subsection (1) substituted by section 6(a) of Act 9 of 2003]

+(2) The local committee shall not grant a catering or occasional permit under subsection (1) unless the applicant can show exceptional circumstances that warrant the granting of the catering or occasional permit for a period not longer than seven (7) consecutive days.

+[subsection (2) substituted by section 6(b) of Act 9 of 2003]

-- (1) An application for a catering or occasional permit shall be considered by Board via the local committee, and the Board may grant or refuse the application concerned. - (2) The Board shall not grant a catering or occasional permit under subsection (1) unless the applicant can show exceptional circumstances that warrant the granting of the catering or occasional permit for a period not longer than seven (7) consecutive days. - (3) A catering or occasional permit shall also be granted on application by the secretary, manager, principal, director or designated senior office-bearer of a bona fide exhibition, sports club, sports ground, cultural or welfare organisation, educational institution, race or sports meeting. - (4) The Board shall be satisfied that the distribution or sale of liquor is not the principal business of the applicant, but incidental to the occasion held by the applicant. - (5) The Board shall approve the plan of the premises and may specifically exclude the sale of liquor on certain places on the premises and may determine the kind of liquor to be sold.
+(3) A catering or occasional permit shall also be granted on application by the secretary, manager, principal, director or designated senior office-bearer of a bona fide exhibition, sports club, sports ground, cultural or welfare organisation, educational institution, race or sports meeting.

+(4) The local committee shall be satisfied that the distribution or sale of liquor is not the principal business of the applicant, but incidental to the occasion held by the applicant.

+[subsection (4) substituted by section 6(c) of Act 9 of 2003]

+(5) The local committee shall approve the plan of the premises and may specifically exclude the sale of liquor on certain places on the premises and may determine the kind of liquor to be sold.

+[subsection (5) substituted by section 6(d) of Act 9 of 2003]